JalalMalkawi/Visulog/README.md

     See https://www.r-project.org to install R

-5. (Optional) Register your other account(s) in the file "AuthorName.txt" in this format : "MainAccount=YourOtherAccount".
-(Only your main account will be displayed by the graphs).
+5. (Optional) Register your other account(s)
+   In the file `./AuthorName.txt` in this format : `MainAccountName=YourSecondAccountName=YourThirdAccountName=..`".
+(Only your main account name will be displayed by the graphs).

 ### Running the software